 Code of Conduct for clients purchasing used goods

 We sell all the surplus goods that our suppliers do not sell in their stores in their home country.
-The Code of Conduct applies to all clients buying these used goods and our objective is that the downstream handling of our goods is in line with our overall mission of sustainability by adhering to the following principles:
+The Code of Conduct applies to all clients buying these used goods.
+Our objective is that the downstream handling of our goods is in line with our overall mission of sustainability by adhering to the following principles:

 · ethical handling of goods through the entire value chain